dlang/dub-docs/docs/dub-reference/subpackages.md

 ## Introduction

 DUB has support for sub-packages.
-They can be used to separate code from your root package into dedicated, smaller packages.
+They can be used to separate code from your root package into reusable, smaller components as dedicated packages.

-Sub-packages can be used individually within the same project, rather than needing to maintain and publish multiple packages on a registry.
+Sub-packages can be declared individually within the same project, rather than needing to maintain and publish multiple packages on a registry.
 All sub-packages share the same versioning as the root package, acting like regular individual packages on their own.

-For example, using sub-packages to separate client and server code is generally a good idea, as it allows separate package settings, such as dedicated build types and configurations (as specific tweaks).
+For example, it is generally a good idea to use sub-packages to separate client and server code, or into different components (e.g., a specific protocol like `vibe-d:http`, etc.).

+Since sub-packages act just like a regular package, they can have separate package settings, like dedicated compiler setting, build types, and configurations.

 !!! note

-    Sub-packages can not be easily found in registries, as they are expected to only be used within your project.
+    Currently, sub-packages are not expected to be discovered by searches made in the main DUB registry.

 ## Usage

 The syntax used to reference sub-packages in commands is often `<package>:<sub-package>` or just `:<sub-package>`.

-- To only add this sub-package from a package as a dependency, execute `dub add <packagename>:<sub-package>`
+- To only add a specific sub-package from a package as a dependency, execute `dub add <packagename>:<sub-package>`
 - To build a sub-package, execute `dub build :<sub-package>`
 - To build and run a sub-package, execute `dub run :<sub-package>`
 - To test a sub-package, execute `dub test :<sub-package>`